-For technical assistance with ANGEL or connectivity questions, please email angelsupport@macomb.edu or phone 877.362.2662.
-Please provide your full name and seven-digit Macomb I.D. when contacting ANGEL Support.
-ANGEL Support is committed to doing everything they can to assist you in successful completion of your course(s).
+For technical assistance with ANGEL, please email angelsupport@macomb.edu or phone 877.362.2662.
+Please provide your full name and seven-digit Macomb ID when contacting ANGEL Support is committed to doing everything they can to assist you in successful completion of your course(s).